GhostlyDark/MK64-Reloaded-SK/README.md

 # MK64 Reloaded (SK)

-This is an HD texture pack for Mario Kart 64 for [GLideN64 + Recomp](https://github.com/GhostlyDark/mk64-reloaded), [Dolphin](https://github.com/GhostlyDark/mk64-reloaded-dolphin) and SpaghettiKart.
+This is an HD texture pack for Mario Kart 64 for [GLideN64 + Recomp](https://github.com/GhostlyDark/MK64-Reloaded), [Dolphin](https://github.com/GhostlyDark/MK64-Reloaded-Dolphin) and SpaghettiKart.

 ![](/mk64-reloaded-sk.jpg)

-**Not usable as is right now.
-Waiting on SK devs.**
+## How to use O2R files
+At the time of writing, the latest WIP build of [SpaghettiKart](https://github.com/HarbourMasters/SpaghettiKart/actions) is required.
+O2R files go into the `mods` directory.
+They are renamed ZIP files and are ideally created without compression (0 - Store).